 Now is a good time to take an inventory of your outstanding agreements and contracts to identify any key performance requirements that you must meet to stay in compliance with the established terms.
 Often times, bank financing has compliance requirements such as ratios and bank balance levels that must be met on a monthly, quarterly or annual basis.
 Do you have processes in place to monitor the compliance of these key performance requirements?
 Routinely performing a review of these requirements will allow you time to make any necessary corrective actions in the event the requirements will not be met.

 By being proactive and keeping your accounting organized now, you’ll be in the best position possible when it comes to closing out the year and preparing for taxes next spring.
-If you have questions or would like assistance with any of these activities, please don’t hesitate to contact Cray Kaiser today!
+If you have questions or would like assistance with any of these accounting clean up projects, please don’t hesitate to contact Cray Kaiser today!